gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

 	Are you sure you want to continue connecting (yes/no)?

-Now you are supposed to read it very carefully, if yope "y" or "n", then you will be surposed by getting messages like:
+Now you are supposed to read it very carefully, if yoy type "y" or "n", then you will be surprised by getting messages like:

 	Are you sure you want to continue connecting (yes/no)? n Please type 'yes' or 'no': y
 	Please type 'yes' or 'no': yes

 So you need to type three letters (characters), which are y e s.
-Sinhle character will not work.
+Single character will not work.

 After this, once connection established (make sure Internet is wroking, and